JebaMercy14/YBI-Internship-project/README.md

-# YPI-Internship-project
+# YBI-Internship-project
-This repo contains the project done during my 1 month internship on YPI foundation
+This repo contains the project done during my 1 month internship on YBI foundation